-More precisely, this file stores -- if available -- the following attributes: X, the primal solution to the last optimization call.
+More precisely, this file stores — if available — the following attributes: X, the primal solution to the last optimization call.
+Pi, the dual solution to the last optimization call.
 Start, all the stored MIP start vectors.
 Partition, the variable partition.
 VarHintVal and VarHintPri, the variable hint information.
 BranchPriority, the variable branch priority vector.
 Lazy, the lazy attribute for each constraint.
 VTag, CTag and QCTag, the tagged elements of the model.
 VBasis and CBasis, the basis information for variables and constraints.
 PStart and DStart, the simplex-start information for variables and constraints.

 Any line starting with the character '#', or empty lines, are